(1) Campaign to help reforest Tanjung PuttingNational Park

 Ecolodges Indonesia strives to provide a unique eco tourism experience to each of our guests.
 Each lodge is dedicated to education and engaging communities in sustainability, the environment, promoting the unique and diverse cultures of the Indonesian people and supporting efforts to protect some of the world’s most endangered species.

-Some recent initiatives include extension of the Kelimutu Crater Lakes Eco Lodge, building a small meeting room at this also; purchasing 5 ha of land at the edge of the MBeliling bird sanctuary, extending our solar power systems at Kelimutu and more importantly the develoment of a new and large system at the Rimba Orangutan Eco Lodge in Borneo and commencing several small activities funded by the company conservation fund.
+Some recent initiatives include extension of the Kelimutu Crater Lakes Eco Lodge, building a small meeting room at this also; purchasing 5 ha of land at the edge of the MBeliling bird sanctuary, extending our solar power systems at Kelimutu, the completion of a new and large system at the Rimba Orangutan Eco Lodge in Borneo, the purchase of a new boat (The Rimba King) to strengthen the boat – river experience and continuing several small activities at each lodge funded by the company Conservation Fund (funded by $10 fees paid by every guest booking through us).
 The company now owns and protects over 50 ha around all our lodges which is all for conservation.